Lucsantosg/CloudLogAnalysis/manage_logs.md

 * You can use the [Log Collection API](https://console.bluemix.net/apidocs/948-ibm-cloud-log-collection-api?&language=node&env_id=ibm%3Ayp%3Aus-south#introduction){: new_window} or the [Log Collection CLI](/docs/services/CloudLogAnalysis/reference/log_analysis_cli_cloud.html#log_analysis_cli){: new_window} to delete logs manually from Log Collection.

 * You can use the CLI.
-For more information about deleting logs manually through the CLI, see [bx logging log-delete by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs/deleting_logs_cloud.html#deleting_logs).
+For more information about deleting logs manually through the CLI, see [ibmcloud logging log-delete by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs/deleting_logs_cloud.html#deleting_logs).